benkroop/SMSDoorBuzzer/README.md

 **Technical Requirements**

-- This should work on most door buzzer system with a simple SPST switch for the buzzer button.
+- This should work on most door buzzer systems with a simple SPST switch for the buzzer button.
 - You'll need a server with a public IP address that can run a Node.js server.
 - Spark (Particle) Core.
 This may also work with Particle's other products.
 - 3.3v relay, or a 5v relay and a logic level shifter (3.3 -> 5v)